SocialRouter aggregates multiple scraping providers behind a single API. Each provider has different strengths, pricing, and platform coverage.

 Failover

 If the primary provider returns an error, SocialRouter transparently retries with the next available provider.
-The response includes which provider actually fulfilled the request in the provider field.
+The response’s provider field identifies the provider that fulfilled the request; when a fallback was used, fallback_from holds the originally-requested provider.
 You are only charged for the provider that succeeds.
+See the failover guide for details and per-request opt-out via fallback: false.